0dayInc/pwn/README.md

 ### **Intro** ###
 #### **What is PWN** ####
-PWN (Pronounced /pōn/ or pone), [formerly known as [CSI](https://github.com/0dayinc/csi)] is an open security automation framework that aims to stand on the shoulders of security giants, promoting trust and innovation.
+PWN (Pronounced /pōn/ or pone), is an open security automation framework that aims to stand on the shoulders of security giants, promoting trust and innovation.
 Build your own custom automation drivers freely and easily using pre-built modules.

 #### **Why PWN** ####